How it all began…

 What happened next…

 What started primarily as a private initiative soon grew into an important institution in the area of women and music.
 After seven years of voluntary activity, a fixed financial grant made it possible to fund regular and qualified work by permanent employees.
 In addition, with the help of the city of Kassel, the Archive moved into its own premises for the first time.
 After three further moves, the Archive now resides in hoffmanns höfe, Frankfurt am Main, where it has found not only a fixed home within an excellent infrastructure, but also a place in the cultural life of the city on the Main.

-The Archive is run by the board of the International Working Group for Women and Music.
+The Archive is run by the board of the International Working Group of Women and Music.
 From 2009 to 2013 the board consisted of: Renate Brosch from 1994, Angelika Seegers from 2009 and Renate Matthei from 1992.
 Since 2013 the board members have been Mary Ellen Kitchens, Dr. Vivienne Olive and Dr. Vera Lasch.
-Since the end of 2015 the board members are Mary Ellen Kitchens, Dr. Vera Lasch and Heike Matthiesen (extended board: Dr. Vivienne Olive and Elisabeth Treydte).
+Since the end of 2015 the board members are Mary Ellen Kitchens, Dr. Vera Lasch and Heike Matthiesen (extended board: Dr. Vivienne Olive).

-In the past, the Archive for Women in Music has received the following prizes and awards:
+In the past, the Archive of Women in Music has received the following prizes and awards:

 Kulturförderpreis der Stadt Kassel (City of Kassel Culture Award, 1994) | Förderpreis der Dr.-Wolfgang-Zippel-Stiftung (Dr.-Wolfgang-Zippel-Stiftung Award, 1996) | Förderpreis der Paul-Dierichs-Stiftung Kassel (Paul-Dierichs-Stiftung Kassel Award, 1999)